wetee-dao/metamask-snap/README.md

 To integrate this Snap into your dApp, you can easily upgrade your existing @polkadot/extension-dapp by replacing it with [@polkagate/extension-dapp](https://www.npmjs.com/package/@polkagate/extension-dapp).
 It's important to note that once our changes are merged into the official extension-dapp, this manual update will no longer be necessary.

-PolkaMask is currently operational within the Metamask Flask and is in the process of being published on the Metamask repository, making it readily available to all Metamask users.
+Polkagate snap is currently operational within the Metamask Flask and is in the process of being published on the Metamask repository, making it readily available to all Metamask users.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Nick-1979/PolkadotJsPlusPictures/main/polkagate/polkamask%20small.bmp" alt="Image" width="600" />